Managing Museum Collections at the Collections Storage Facility (CSF)

 How can I get involved?

-The project has been actively engaging with a number of stakeholders who are representing the museums, CSF and Bodleian.
+The project team have been actively engaging with a number of stakeholders who are representing the museums, CSF and Bodleian.
 Contributions from these individuals have helped shape the design of the system solutions.

 What is the "Managing Museum Collections at CSF Project"?

-The four University museums are leading a major Collections Move Project to consolidate the stored object collections.
+The four University museums are leading a major Collections Move Project to re-house and improve research access to the collections that are not on display in the main museum buildings.
 The moves are part of the museums’ Shared Storage Strategy, which will see the development of two new museum collections centres: a new Collections Storage Facility (CSF) in Swindon and the Collections, Teaching and Research Centre (CTRC) in Oxford.

 This project will deliver the IT systems required to manage the storage, movement and object viewings of the museum collections held in the CSF.

 Most warehouse management systems expect items to leave the warehouse and never return, having been distributed out to a customer.
-Our requirements are different as items (whether Bodleian books or museum objects) temporarily leave their permanent storage location but will return after a time.
+Our requirements are different as books temporarily leave their permanent storage location to be consulted by readers in the Bodleian Libraries in Oxford.
+Museum objects located at the CSF will temporarily leave their storage locations to be consulted in research rooms on site at the CSF in Swindon, after which the objects will return to their storage locations.

 Fortunately, CaiaSoft has the functionality needed to manage these processes and track objects stored in the new CSF chamber 5.
 For the project, this brings the added advantage that CSF staff are very familiar with the software, using it for their day-to-day work managing the Bodleian collections.